eddiezane/hook/README.md

-# Captain Hook
+# Hook

-Captain Hook is a CLI tool for firing a collection of known webhooks for development.
+Hook is a CLI tool for firing a collection of known webhooks for development.

 Have you ever needed to build an app that consumes a new [pull request webhook event](https://developer.github.com/v3/activity/events/types/#pullrequestevent) from GitHub?
 Or maybe using Twilio's [inbound SMS webhook](https://www.twilio.com/docs/usage/webhooks/sms-webhooks).
 Sure there's some tooling that lets you replay those events once they've been made, but what if you don't want to jump through all of the hoops of creating a test repo, configuring the webhook to your dev server, and opening a new pull request.

-That's the friction Captain Hook aims to solve.
+That's the friction Hook aims to solve.

 ## Implmentation